-As also shown in Fig. 2, the tracks are partitioned into four zones marked by different colors.
-Each of these zones is controlled by an EV3 unit which coordinates all trains in its zone and prevents collisions.
-This resembles the procedure used in the European Rail Traffic Management System (ERTMS), a novel train control system to be used in all European railway networks (ERTMS Project, 2015; UNIFE Project, 2015).
-Moreover, the zone controller drives the switch points in our system.
+This system architecture was developed within a master's thesis [19].
+It restricts the trains to purely counterclockwise operation albeit with possibly different speeds such that a train might catch up with another one.
+As shown by the colored backgrounds of Fig. 2, the tracks are partitioned into four zones.
+An EV3 unit, called zone controller, coordinates all trains in a particular zone in order to prevent collisions.
+This resembles the procedure used in the European Rail Traffic Management System (ERTMS), a novel train control system to be used in all European railway networks [10, 37].
+Moreover, the zone controller drives the switch points in its zone.
 The beginning of the zones are marked by colored sleepers such that the color sensors of a train can detect when a new zone is entered.